nicktgr15/nicktgr15.github.io-src/content/Analysing-100GB-of-aerial-photos-to-identify-Sea-Lions-using-tensorflow-and-spark.md

 With this spark job we wanted to achieve the following:

 * From each training image extract metadata with the coordinates of the sea lions
-* From each training image generate 64x64 thumbnails centered coordinates extracted in the previous step
+* From each training image generate 64x64 thumbnails centered on the coordinates extracted in the previous step

 Let's go through the actual code.